Bajaj Capital Markets Limited (BCML) is a company incorporated under the Indian Companies

 contain variations.
 Notwithstanding anything contained in the Site regarding the Services,

-JTSL may decide to postpone the offering of the Services or may even decide to withdraw the
+BCML may decide to postpone the offering of the Services or may even decide to withdraw the

 offering or even a currently offered service altogether.